 Internship/Field Experience

-Graduating Class Calendar Year LaGrange College Internship/Field Experience Participation Rate Southeast Private Internship/Field Experience Participation Rate Methodist College Internship/Field Experience Participation Rate Surrounding Public Internship/Field Experience Participation Rate 2017 73% 50% 67% 46% 2018 62% 52% 57% 47% 2019 69% 50% 66% 51% 2020 68% 50% 64% 48% 2021 65% 55% 60% 46% Source: NSSE Data For all years shown above, the participation rates for LaGrange College seniors have been comparable or significantly above all peer comparison groups.
+Graduating Class Calendar Year LaGrange College Internship/Field Experience Participation Rate Southeast Private Internship/Field Experience Participation Rate Methodist College Internship/Field Experience Participation Rate Surrounding Public Internship/Field Experience Participation Rate 2019 69% 50% 66% 51% 2020 68% 50% 64% 48% 2021 65% 55% 60% 46% 2022 67% 50% 62% 44% 2023 61% 53% 64% 45% Source: NSSE Data For all the years shown above, the participation rates for LaGrange College seniors have been comparable or significantly above all peer comparison groups.
 Therefore, the threshold set has been met.

 Study Abroad

 LaGrange College strives to increase study away participation by expanding efforts to diversify study abroad opportunities to create greater interest and inclusivity for all students.
-As an example, for the faculty-led program, a new model of embedding study away within semester courses is currently being researched and proposed.
-This model will allow the College to provide programs at a lower cost helping more students to realize their ability to study away.
+As an example, for the faculty-led program, a new model of embedding study away within semester courses is currently being offered.
+This model will allow the college to provide programs at a lower cost helping more students to realize their ability to study away.
 COIL (Collaborative Online International Learning) opportunities are also being discussed with our exchange partners as a way to expand student/faculty exchanges and create another inexpensive way for students to connect and engage with other cultures.
-To help students afford study away, a new Smith Travel Grant will begin to award need-based grants of up to $2000 to students who wish to study away.
+To help students afford to study abroad, the new need-based Smith Travel Grant of up to $2000 is being awarded to qualifying students who wish to study away.
+Several faculty-led study abroad opportunities are being planned for 2024 to locations such as Greece, Ireland, New York City, England, and Scotland.
+The Coordinator of Global Engagement is also available to assist faculty and students who wish to explore other group or individual study abroad opportunities.

 The thresholds set below are reasonable because the peer group used in the comparison is a comprehensive group to which LaGrange College belongs.
 The peer group used is Private Baccalaureate Institutions who participated in the First Destinations Survey conducted by the National Association for Colleges and Employers (NACE).
 The information below gives the most recent data for which peer group information is known.